LukaTV939/OpenSteamClient/README.md

 - In the future, this would allow pure C# instead of needing a dependency on the native client and JITEngine
   - IClientEngine and some bits of init would still be unavoidable
 - This requires us to know 100% of the interfaces (and would be a pretty big rewrite)
-- [ ] Remove JITEngine in favour of code generation (probably no, but could be good for API consumers that want NativeAOT)
+- [x] Remove JITEngine in favour of code generation
 - [ ] Rewrite InterfaceDebugger to follow MVVM
 - [ ] Plugin system
   - This'd be useful for making sure our code is high quality and not a mess